 Published by jessicahalseywrites

 Jessica Halsey was born in Arkansas and has lived in Panama and the UK.
 She earned an MFA in Creative Writing from Goddard College and a BA in Sociology from Randolph-Macon Woman's College.
 She currently lives in the marshlands of the American South writing poetry and odd fiction.
-She also has a day job poking people with needles.
 View all posts by jessicahalseywrites